HafizFasih/icp-book/icp-book/docs/part1-ideology/01-ideology-of-pakistan.md

 ## Introduction

-The **Ideology of Pakistan** is the fundamental philosophy that led to the creation of the country.
-Unlike most states, which are founded on territorial, linguistic, or ethnic grounds, Pakistan is an **ideological state** based solely on the principles of Islam.
-It is rooted in the belief that the Muslims of the South Asian Subcontinent were not merely a minority community but a distinct nation with their own unique culture, civilization, and social values.
+The **Ideology of Pakistan** is the basic philosophy that led to the creation of the country.
+Unlike most states, which are founded on land, language, or ethnic groups, Pakistan is an **ideological state** based only on the principles of Islam.
+It is based on the belief that the Muslims of the South Asian Subcontinent were not just a minority community but a separate nation with their own unique culture, civilization, and social values.

-The ideology is summed up by the concept that Muslims required a separate homeland to live their lives individually and collectively according to the teachings of the Quran and Sunnah.
+The ideology is summed up by the idea that Muslims needed a separate homeland to live their lives individually and together according to the teachings of the Quran and Sunnah.

 ---